isalkovic/cp4i-mq-samples/01-tls/README.md

 # Configure and deploy the queue manager

-You can copy/paste the commands shown here, or run the script [deploy-qm1-qmgr.sh](./deploy-qm1-qmgr.sh).
+You can copy/paste the commands shown here, or run the script [deploy-qm1-qmgr.sh](./deploy-qm1-qmgr.sh) which will execute all the commands automatically.

 **Remember you must be logged in to your OpenShift cluster.**